ravirun/misfit-ravi/README.md

 ### Key Themes

-- How adults are still children at heart
+- Why we overthink simple things
-- The facade of maturity
+- The psychology of analysis paralysis
-- Childlike behaviors in adults
+- Mental loops and how we get stuck
-- The comedy of adulting
+- The comedy of overthinking

 ### Satirical Angle